harmonylang/harmonylang.github.io/docs-src/textbook/acknowledgments.md

 Harmony executions and two cloud-based Harmony offerings, which you can learn about at <http://harmony.cs.cornell.edu>.
 They also developed much of that web site and made valuable suggestions for improvements to the Harmony language.
-Later they were joined by Shi Chong Zhao, who also made significant contributions.
+Later they were joined by Shi Chong Zhao and Robin Li, who also made significant contributions.
 Kevin and Anthony continue to make great contributions to the Harmony distribution.

 Most of what I know about concurrent programming I learned from my